Spitalfield

-Spitalfield was an American rock band from Chicago, Illinois signed to Victory Records.
+Spitalfield is an American rock band from Chicago signed to Victory Records.

 Formed in 1998, Spitalfield caught the attention of Victory Records with their 2002 release The Cloak And Dagger Club EP and a year later released their follow-up, Remember Right Now.
 The band sold over 130,000 records and performed in nine countries over three continents before disbanding at the end of 2007.
+The band has reformed for shows numerous times, and released their first new single since they disbanded, "Remembering Right Now", on January 17, 2025.
+They released an EP, Play + Record, on May 30, 2025.

-Spitalfield derived their band name from Spitalfields, a section of London's East End where Jack the Ripper operated.
+The band derived their name from Spitalfields, a section of London's East End where Jack the Ripper operated.